eddie-energy/architecture/arc42/system-scope-and-context/system-scope-and-context.md

 ## Business Context

 The figure below shows the context diagram of the environment.
 The system within scope, i.e., the EDDIE System, is in a circle at the center, while the neighboring entities are shown as squares and users around it.
 The figure below shows the context diagram of the environment.
-The system within scope, i.e., the EDDIE dataspace, is in a circle at the center, while the neighboring entities are shown as squares and users around it.
+The system within scope, i.e., the EDDIE System, is in a circle at the center, while the neighboring entities are shown as squares and users around it.